 - you (your physical description, your clothes, your car, etc.) happen to resemble the actual perpetrator,

-- someone assumes you are to blame for a criminal act (for example, an elder’s doctor reports you for violating Penal Code 368 PC, California’s elder abuse law18 because he sees bruises and incorrectly assumes you, the primary caretaker, must have inflicted them), or
+- someone assumes you are to blame for a criminal act (for example, an elder’s doctor reports you for violating Penal Code 368 PC, California’s elder abuse law18 because they see bruises and incorrectly assumes you, the primary caretaker, must have inflicted them), or

-- someone points the finger at you to cover-up his/her own criminal liability.
+- someone points the finger at you to cover up their own criminal liability.

-But, the old adage is also true: ignorance of the law is not a defense.20 This means that you can’t break a law just because you don’t know it’s a law.
-For example, if you buy alcohol for a minor, prosecutors could charge you with contributing to the delinquency of a minor.
-The fact that you didn’t know such conduct was illegal will not excuse your actions.
+Example: If you buy alcohol for a minor, prosecutors could charge you with contributing to the delinquency of a minor.
+The fact that you did not know such conduct was illegal will not excuse your actions.

 For a further discussion, visit our page on mistake of fact or law as a legal defense in California criminal law.

-For example, suppose someone is chasing you and trying to kill you.
+Example: Suppose someone is chasing you and trying to kill you.
 You charge up to a random house, break through a window, take shelter and call 911.
-Normally breaking into a house might constitute trespass, burglary and Penal Code 594 vandalism.22 But here, your actions would probably be excused as being done out of necessity.
+Normally breaking into a house might constitute trespass, burglary and Penal Code 594 vandalism.22 Though here, your actions would probably be excused as being done out of necessity.